Nowra Hill

 Population growth drivers in Nowra Hill are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Nowra Hill's population is estimated at around 2,145 people.
-This reflects an increase of 4 people since the 2021 Census, which reported a population of 2,141 people.
-The change was inferred from AreaSearch's estimate of the resident population as 2,133 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 63 persons per square kilometer.
-Over the past decade, Nowra Hill demonstrated resilient growth patterns with a compound annual growth rate of 1.9%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 36.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Nowra Hill is around 2,151 people.
+This reflects an increase from the 2021 Census figure of 2,141 people, marking a growth of 10 individuals (0.5%).
+The current resident population estimate of 2,133 by AreaSearch, based on latest ERP data release by ABS (June 2024) and address validation since the Census date, indicates a density ratio of 63 persons per square kilometer.
+Over the past decade, Nowra Hill has shown resilient growth patterns with a compound annual growth rate of 1.8%, outperforming its SA3 area.
+Interstate migration contributed approximately 36.0% to overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population